También disponible en/also available in: Español

 This is where the two mixers drift apart considerably.
 The X1800 Prime is yours for more or less USD 1.900, while the DJM-900NXS2 costs around USD 2.200.
 It’s more or less the same price difference as between the SC5000 Prime and the CDJ-2000NXS2.
 Is the price difference justified?
 I would dare to say yes.

-The DJM-900NXS2 is a very powerful mixer, and through several iterations it has improved every time adding features that DJs have requested over the years.
+The DJM-900NXS2 is a very powerful mixer, and through several iterations, it has improved every time adding features that DJs have requested over the years.
 The sound quality is superb and the DVS support for Traktor, Serato and Rekordbox DJ is a big plus.

 Does that make te X1800 inferior?
 Probably less refined on a few details, yes, but still a fantastic and professional DJ mixer that benefits from the decades-long Denon DJ experience in making top of the line DJ gear.

-While the X1800 Prime is not going to be considered club standard right out the bat, it’s undoubtedly one of the best professional 4 channel DJ mixers at the moment.
+While the X1800 Prime is not going to be considered club standard right off the bat, it’s undoubtedly one of the best professional 4 channel DJ mixers at the moment.
 It matches the features and functionalities of the DJM-900NXS2 almost one to one and adds a few smart details to that in the process, such as the 4-way ethernet hub on the back, or the color-coded cue buttons to match the SC5000’s jog wheel led ring color.

 The DJM-900NXS2 was clearly well looked at by Denon DJ when creating the X1800, and that was a smart thing to do since the 900NXS2 is probably the best DJ club mixer to come from Pioneer DJ in a long time.